thenickedwards/duels_mapping/app-duels-mapping/public/data/README.md

 For programmatic use as well as readability, a number of naming conventions have been employed.

 - **Pipelines**
-  - Filenames for full pipelines follow a particular procedure for identifation
+  - Filenames for full pipelines follow a particular procedure for identification
   - All filenames for pipelines begin with `pipeline_...`
   - `pipeline_cur_...` indicates a pipeline to update a current season of data
   - `pipeline_hist_...` indicates a pipeline to backfill historical seasons of data